9c480k/2022-Y3CEP_WA3/devlog.md

 Saturday: game mechanics fully implemented (pieces flip each other now), but does not have ui
 Sunday: quick fix to a bug that would have allowed user to place pieces on occupied tiles, fixed move checking function
 ## Week 7 (9 Aug - 15 Aug)
+goal: full game (game works fully with win determination and basic text interface)
+Monday: fixing of some bugs, beginning to implement game controller object to control player turns

 ## Week 8 (16 Aug - 22 Aug)